Forge-Srl/bionic-js/DOCUMENTATION.md

 }
 ```

-The mandatory use of ES6 classes applies only to the JS code that needs to be exported and actually interact with native code, code that is not meant to be exported does not have to meet this requirement.
+The mandatory use of ES6 classes applies only to the JS code that needs to be exported and actually interact with native code; code that is not meant to be exported does not have to meet this requirement.

 ### Named exports
 A JS class should be exported as an object property (named export).